Below you’ll find all of our 2020 RV life updates from the road in one place.

 And even met up with our friends Meghan and Aaron for a day of catching up and exploring in Joshua Tree National Park:

 Things were starting to feel back on track.

-Since Colorado was high on our possible part-time home list, we decided to cut down on a few upcoming stops and get to Colorado in May, instead of June, staying in the warmth of Utah, Arizona, and New Mexico for the remainder of winter and some of the spring.
+Since Colorado was high on our possible part-time home list, we decided to cut down on a few upcoming stops and get to Colorado in May instead of June.
+However, we would stay in the warmth of Utah, Arizona, and New Mexico during what remained of winter.

 We first showed up in Tucson as we do any other spot.
 Excited to explore the area, with a list ready of places we wanted to see!
 And we actually did get to visit a lot of those places before all of the closures started.

-But then, obviously, everything changed.
-All of our Utah and New Mexico plans from mid-March until the end of April were scrapped, just like everyone elss’s plans.
+But then, obviously, everything changed come mid-March.
+All of our Utah and New Mexico plans from mid-March until the end of April were scrapped, just like everyone else’s plans.

-We instead stayed put where we were in Tucson, spending most of that time hanging out inside the Cougar with our cats, biking the Julian Wash Greenway Trail, hiking the trails around our campground, around Tucson & in Saguaro National Park, working, going live on Insta, and once again, reassessing.
+We decided to stay put where we were in Tucson.
+We spent most of that time hanging out inside the Cougar with our cats, biking the Julian Wash Greenway Trail, hiking the trails around our campground, Tucson & in Saguaro National Park, working, going live on Insta, and once again, reassessing.

 All of the trails we covered in the National Park and the surrounding area during the “Stay at Home” period include: